 - Transparency in sourcing (e.g., Himalayan pink salt, not just “salt”)

-But here is where it gets tricky: How do you get a stable, tasty, long-shelf-life product that also meets nutrition content claim formulation guidelines and fits clean label principles?
+But here is where it gets tricky: How do you get a stable, tasty, long-shelf-life product that also meets nutrition content claim formulation guidelines and aligns with clean-label principles?

 That’s where real innovation happens.